Learn more about our promise to foster and advance inclusion and diversity.

 Diverse exposure: Residents experience a breadth of surgical experience while rotating at the following four institutions located within a five-mile radius.

 High-quality research: Residents are required to submit two scholarly/research projects over the course of their five-year training.
 Excellent support is provided through an abundance of resources for these endeavors.
 There is a monthly Research Conference attended by residents and surgical teaching faculty to provide helpful didactics in surgical research and design as well as opportunities for collaborative feedback on their research ideas and projects.
 Additional basic science research exposure is available at the Van Andel Research Institute, a world-class facility adjacent to the downtown Butterworth Hospital.
+For residents interested in competitive fellowships, the general surgery residency program offers an opportunity to participate in a research year.
+Furthermore, the Michigan State Secchia Center is located on the Medical Mile within walking distance to the Butterworth campus.

 Diverse exposure: Residents experience a breadth of surgical experience while rotating at the following four institutions located within a five-mile radius.

 High-quality research: Residents are required to submit two scholarly/research projects over the course of their five-year training.
 Excellent support is provided through an abundance of resources for these endeavors.
 There is a monthly Research Conference attended by residents and surgical teaching faculty to provide helpful didactics in surgical research and design as well as opportunities for collaborative feedback on their research ideas and projects.
 Additional basic science research exposure is available at the Van Andel Research Institute, a world-class facility adjacent to the downtown Butterworth Hospital.
+For residents interested in competitive fellowships, the general surgery residency program offers an opportunity to participate in a research year.
+Furthermore, the Michigan State Secchia Center is located on the Medical Mile within walking distance to the Butterworth campus.

 All our dedicated faculty are committed to the successful development of each resident intellectually, professionally, and personally.
 You will be afforded early operative and leadership experiences.
 Our academic curriculum will provide you with the tools to excel in any career path after graduation.
 Approximately 60% of our graduates go on to the most prestigious fellowships in the country.
-Thirty-five to forty percent of our graduates go on to practice general surgery, whether it be in academic training institutions or in group/private practice.
+Nearly forty percent of our graduates go on to practice general surgery, whether it be in academic training institutions or in group/private practice.
 The remaining five percent of our residents will choose to practice general surgery in underserved communities, often in mission-based practice, in and out of the United States.

 Our program stands out as the best hybrid program in the country, combining academic and community training.
 I hope you strongly consider us as you prepare for the upcoming interview season.
-Contact us if you have any questions, thank you for learning about our program!
+Contact us if you have any questions, and thank you for learning about our program!

-Mathew H Chung, MD, FACS General surgery residency program director
+Mathew H Chung, MD, FACS General Surgery Residency Program Director

 Surgical oncology